highfidelity/hifi-content/marketplaceItems/appreciate/marketplaceResources/description.md

-Show someone else that you like what they're doing.
+Show someone else that you like what they're doing!
+Usable in Desktop mode and VR mode.

+Open the app to view usage instructions and some app options, including an option to change the color of your Appreciation Dodecahedron!

 **Changelog:**

-v1.0 (2019-00)
+v1.0 (2019-02)

 - Initial Release!